A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Preliminaries

 \subsection{Dynamic Movement Primitives}

-\ac{dmp} is composed of a system of nonlinear differential equations capable of encoding movements while guaranteeing its convergence to some goal point (attractor) \citep{ijspeert2013,saveriano2021dynamic}.
-For a single \ac{dof} trajectory $y$, the system of \ac{dmp} equations is described as
+\ac{dmp} is composed of a system of nonlinear differential equations capable of encoding movements while guaranteeing convergence to a designated goal point (attractor) \cite{saveriano2023dynamic}.
+The foundational work on \acp{dmp} for discrete, point-to-point, motions was first introduced by Ijspeert~\etal~\cite{Ijspeert2002Learning}.
+However, in order to generate movements adaptable to new situations without inducing excessive accelerations or amplification, Pastor~\etal introduced some modifications \cite{pastor2009learning}.
+In this paper, we adopt the formulation proposed by Pastor~\etal.
+For a single \ac{dof} trajectory $y$, the \ac{dmp} system of equations proposed in \cite{pastor2009learning} is described as follows:

-where $\dot{y}$ is the velocity and $z$ is the scaled velocity. $x$ is a phase variable which defines the evolution of the dynamical system toward the attractor point.
+where $\tau$ is a positive scalar that represents the temporal scaling factor and determines the overall duration of the movement. $\dot{y}$ represents velocity and $z$ denotes scaled velocity. $x$ is a phase variable, governing the dynamical system's evolution towards the attractor point.
 It is used to avoid explicit time dependency in the formulation.
-The canonical system \eqref{eq:DMP_phase} is initialized as $x(0)=1$ and vanishes exponentially\footnote{The minimum phase to execute a motion within $T_f$ seconds can be computed through $x(T_f)=\text{exp}(-\frac{\alpha_x}{\tau}T_f)$.} as $t\rightarrow\infty$ if the gain $\alpha_x>0$. $\alpha_z$ and $\beta_z$ are positive gains which define the behavior of the dynamical system.
-In order to have a critically damped system, we choose $\alpha_z$ to be $4\beta_z$.
+The canonical system, given by \eqref{eq:DMP_phase}, is initialized as $x(0)=1$ and vanishes exponentially\footnote{The minimum phase to execute a motion within $T_f$ seconds can be computed through $x(T_f)=\text{exp}(-\frac{\alpha_x}{\tau}T_f)$.} as $t\rightarrow\infty$ if the gain $\alpha_x>0$. $\beta_z$ and $\alpha_z$ are positive gains that define the dynamical system's behavior.
+In order to ensure a critically damped system, we choose $ \alpha_z= 4{\beta_z}$.
 The attractor (goal) point of the movement is denoted by $g$.
-The nonlinear forcing term $f(x)$ is classically parameterized as a linear combination of $N$ nonlinear radial basis functions scaled by the phase variable $x$. $f(x)$ provides the dynamical system with ability to preserve the shape of any smooth trajectory, and subsequently, provides the ability to generate this trajectory from an initial position $y_0$ to the attractor $g$.
+This system of equations prevents high accelerations at the beginning of the motion or when the goal is close to the initial state, allowing for the reproduction of motions with the same initial and target states while preventing over-amplifications and trajectory mirroring effects when changing the goal.